zemobzbozz/apcs-wall/README.md

 +other shit

 Responsibility List:
-Anthony will do some shit
-Daniel will do some other shit
+Anthony will do DrawingSurface, Wall, Wallpiece, Player, + sprites Daniel will do Person, Worker, Gaurd, Player